-As of January 31, 2011, the Company has 1,802,629 shares available for grant under its stock plans.
+As of January 31, 2012, the Company has 1,409,079 shares available for grant under its stock plans.
 The plans provide for the grant of equity and cash awards, including stock options, restricted stock awards and other stock unit awards to directors, officers and employees.
 It is the Company's policy to grant stock options at prices not less than the fair market value on the date of the grant.
 Option terms, vesting and exercise periods vary, except that the term of an option may not exceed ten years.
-Restricted stock unit awards vest over a three to five year period and generally include a price vesting performance condition.
+Restricted stock unit awards vest over a three to five year period and generally include a price vesting market condition in addition to the time vesting condition.